loiclabache/HAMOTA_brainAtlas/README.md

 The `Data` folder contains 2 files:

+-   `Data_HAMOTA_TzourioMazoyer2021.csv`: this dataset has been
+    generated from a subsample of 287 participants (143 left-handers) from the [BIL&GIN
+    database](https://doi.org/10.1016/j.neuroimage.2015.02.071).
+The
--   `readMe_data_HAMOTA.csv`: this dataset has been generated from a subsample of 287 participants (143 left-handers) from the [BIL&GIN database](https://doi.org/10.1016/j.neuroimage.2015.02.071).
-The dataset contains age, sex, self-reported manual preference (handedness) and Edinburgh score, for each participant.
+    dataset contains age, sex, self-reported manual preference (handedness) and Edinburgh score, for each participant.
 It also